GabrielJSuarez/members_only_the_odin_project/README.md

 the command bundle install is important to install required gem for the game to start.
 After you finish type:

+$ `rails db:migrate`

+This will do the proper migrations for the database, after that you can run the server:

 $ `rails server`

 Open your browser to localhost